spm/spm-docs/docs/courses/index.md

 </div>

 ## About
 Since 2010, we have provided two separate SPM courses reflecting the different imaging modalities.
-There is a four-day course on [SPM for EEG/MEG](./eeg_meg/index.md) followed by the three-day course on [SPM for fMRI/VBM](./fmri_vbm/index.md).
+There is a four-day course on [SPM for EEG/MEG](./eeg_meg/index.md) followed by the three-day course on [SPM for MRI](./fmri_vbm/index.md).
 Both courses are suitable for beginners and more advanced users.
 We advise students to gain at least some minimal familiarity with the methodology, for example, from reading introductory articles available from the SPM webpage or by following data analysis examples in the [SPM tutorials](../tutorials/index.md).

-Read more about the [SPM for M/EEG course](./eeg_meg/index.md) or the [SPM for fMRI & VBM course](./fmri_vbm/index.md).
+Read more about the [SPM for M/EEG course](./eeg_meg/index.md) or the [SPM for MRI course](./fmri_vbm/index.md).

 ## Previous recordings
 The SPM courses consist of interactive workshops and lectures.
-To view videos recordings of the lectures from a previous fMRI & VBM course, please select topics from the menu.
+To view videos recordings of the lectures from a previous courses, please select topics from the menu.

 ## Code of conduct
 We would like all attendees, speakers, hosts and volunteers at our conference to read and be familiar with our [Code of Conduct](conduct.md).